richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_Fundamentals.md

 # SQL: Fundamentals

-This lab offers hands-on experience with core administrative tasks—covering server setup, maintenance, troubleshooting, database creation, and user/permission management.
+This curriculum offers hands-on experience with core administrative tasks—covering server setup, maintenance, troubleshooting, database creation, and user/permission management.
 It is structured to support both on-premises SQL Server and Azure SQL environments, with exam-style questions to reinforce key concepts.
 Enhancements include updated guidance on modern T-SQL commands, detailed troubleshooting steps, and best practices for both environments.

 ## Objectives